 I’m very diligent in all of the research that I do when it comes to making decisions about this journey, including my Maine Coon cattery space.
 It was important to me for my breeding cats to have their own personal space as well as my Maine Coon pets and also my husband and myself.

 My decision to become a Maine Coon breeder officially began in July 2017.
 That’s when I really started taking action and learning not only how to get started but how to do the best job I possibly can.

 Where will the male cat live?

-When I first started my Maine Coon cattery journey, my biggest concern was housing my male that would be used for breeding.
-We all know that they're very likely to spray when intact and that is very stinky.
-I must've researched for HOURS and learned that the likelihood of an intact male spraying is very high.
+When I first started the Sassy Koonz Cattery journey, my biggest concern was housing my male that would be used for breeding.
+We all know that they’re very likely to spray when intact and that is very stinky.
+I must’ve researched for HOURS and learned that the likelihood of an intact male spraying is very high.

 I have a very clean home, and there’s no smell of cats to be found even though I have three neutered males as pets, so I needed to find a solution for the Maine Coon male first.

 Where will he live?
 Will I feel guilty if he’s not living in the house with us?
 Is he going to trigger my neutered males and cause them to start spraying also?
 [This can happen].

 That’s when I discovered an excellent book about Breeding Pedigree cats.
 One of the very first chapters discusses the issue of housing your males.
 It literally says “If you have a problem isolating your males from everyone else, then breeding is not for you”.
 That’s when I started to get the picture that it’s ok for a male to have his own space. in fact, he may prefer it.